Hindi Tamil

 Eventhough one’s prescribed duties can be many but still they can be categorised into three.

-1. The prescribed duties that are related to one’s occupation (Varna)
+1. The prescribed duties which are related to one’s occupation (Varna)

-• Brähmaëa, Kñatriya, Vaiçya and Çüdra.
-[Doctor, Engineer, Farmer, Teacher, Administrator, Warrior, Lawyer, Laborer, etc., as per the context of modern civilization]
+• Brähmaëa, Kñatriya, Vaiçya or Çüdra.
+[Doctor, Engineer, Farmer, Teacher, Administrator, Warrior, Lawyer, Laborer, etc., as per the context of modern civilization.]

-1. The prescribed duties that are related to one’s family (Ashram)
+1. The prescribed duties which are related to one’s family (Ashram)

-• The prescribed duties that are related to one’s parents, children, parents-in-law and others (like saintly persons, dependent living beings i.e. all the living beings, etc.).
-[Note: Devotional service is not a set of ritualistic activities; it is an act of responsibility (performed through both body and self i.e., body should get engrossed in prescribed duty and self should get drowned in love of God).]
+• The prescribed duties which are related to one’s parent, children, parents-in-law and others (like saintly persons, interdependent living beings (i.e. all the living beings), etc).
+[Note: Devotional service is not a set of ritualistic activities; it is an act of responsibility (which is executed by both the body and the self i.e., the body should get engaged in performing the prescribed duties and simultaneously the self should get engrossed in love of God).]

 1. The prescribed duties that are related to one’s spiritual-austerity (Sädhana)

-• As per the state of one’s consciousness, the platform of his sädhana varies : viräö-rüpa, säyujya, sälokya, särñöi, särüpya, sämépya, çänta, däsya, sakhya, vätsalya, çåìgära and çåìgära-audärya.
-[The recommended sädhana for this age, the kali-yuga, (for all) is singing congregationally the holy names of the Supreme Lord (with great attachment unto Him like the inhabitants of Vrindavan).]
+• As per the level of one’s consciousness, the platform of his sädhana varies : viräö-rüpa, säyujya, sälokya, särñöi, särüpya, sämépya, çänta, däsya, sakhya, vätsalya, çåìgära and çåìgära-audärya.
+[The most simplest and easiest form of sädhana for this age, the kali-yuga, for all is congregationally singing the holy names of the Supreme Lord with unlimited attachment like the inhabitants of Vrindavan.]

-When one performs these three catagories of prescribed duties without any negligence and without any tinge of ulterior motivation, he is considered to be in devotional service.
-Eventually when his devotional service gets matured and merges into love of God, he is said to be in pure devotional service (which is the act of self (the living being); not the body) (which is discussed elaborately in Çré Chaitanya Charitamrita).
+When one performs these three catagories of prescribed duties without any negligence and without any tinge of ulterior motivation (by keeping the Supreme Lord at center), he is considered to be in devotional service.
+Eventually, when his devotional service gets matured and merges into love of God, he is said to be in pure devotional service (which is discussed elaborately in Çré Chaitanya Charitamrita).

 Çré Chaitanya Charitamrita (Madhya lila 128, 129) states,